-This week’s blog post is somewhat different as it focusses on an actual use case of 3D printing for a custom application.
+This week’s blog post is somewhat different as it focuses on an actual use case of 3D printing for a custom application.
 We were approached by a local start-up, Warzone Malta, who have decided to set shop offering laser tag games here in Malta and since we like guns and games we were immediately interested.
-If there is some custom 3D printing involved as well, then even better.
+The opportunity to produce a custom 3D printed part makes it even better.

 What is Laser Tag?

 Laser tag is a tag game played between different teams carrying guns and wearing infrared sensitive targets.
 The guns shoot infrared beams (invisible to the naked eye) which are registered by the sensors.
 Depending on the different hardware and software used, the environment where the game is played and devices employed in this environment, the resulting game play mechanics can result in totally different game experiences.

 At WarZone they have made sure to employ the latest in state of the art equipment.
 This means that it is possible to vary rate of fire, objectives, effects of being hit by another player, the number of lives and many other parameters on the fly to provide varied gameplay.
 At the same time, all parameters are effectively communicated to the players resulting in a far more enjoyable experience.

 Offering the best experience is what led WarZone to contact us.
 The laser tag guns have rubber tips that offer protection to the inner electronics and lenses whilst also offering protection to the users from the hard-plastic edges underneath.
 Due to US safety regulations, these rubber tips have to be of a bright orange colour.

 Andrew Scott Pace from WarZone had explained “Unfortunately, these orange tips do not look good on the guns as they make them look childish and thus, we wanted to get rid of them.
 Obviously, we did not want to just take off these tips as they offer protection to both the inner parts of the guns and the users against the hard-plastic edges.
 So, at first we asked the gun manufacturer whether these rubber tips were also available in black.”